SkoolNotes/Taproot/2020ENG201/KBe20eng201part1.md

 	- Holds power and strength
 	- In charge of a trading post
 	- Local figurehead
+	- Pioneer into the heart of darkness
+	- Mostly heard about through rumors
 - > Painting
 - > Religious Vocab